nchong128/Cerebro/README.md

 -   (NEW!)
 Choose between nine languages for "Infer Title".
 Can be set in settings.
 -   (NEW!)
 ChatGPT comment blocks.
 Allows you to leave scratchpad notes, backlinks...or anything else really!!
 See command below for details.

+## Installation

+### Community Plugins

+[COMING SOON] Go to Community Plugins and search `Cerebro`

+### Local

+1. Clone this repo into your `plugins` directory in your vault
+2. Run `npm i` and `npm run build`

+### Both

+1. Insert your API keys from OpenAI or Anthropic into the settings
+2. Set `Chat Folder` and `Chat Template Folder`
+3. Add a hotkey for `Chat`

-### Commands
+## Commands

 #### Chat

 The main command!
-Parses the file and calls ChatGPT.
+Parses the file and calls an LLM provider of your choice.
 Recommended to add to a hotkey for easy usage.

-#### Create New Chat with Highlighted Text
+#### Create new chat

-Take currently highlighted text and default frontmatter and create a new chat file in `Chat Folder`
+Takes the currently highlighted text and default frontmatter and creates a new chat file in your `Chat` folder.

 #### Create New Chat From Template

-Create a new chat file from a template specified in `Chat Template Folder`.
-Remember to check out [chatgpt-md-templates](https://github.com/bramses/chatgpt-md-templates) for some templates!
+Create a new chat file from a template specified in your `Chat Template Folder`.

-#### Infer Title
+#### Infer title

 [Infer the title of the chat from the messages](https://github.com/bramses/chatgpt-md/discussions/11).
 Requires at least 2 messages.
 Can be set in settings to run automatically after >4 messages.